talesconrado/sigaaiOS/README.md

 - [ ] Get tests results

 ## How to
-To actually get data from SIGAA we need a scrapper, this work is done through this [ API ](https://github.com/gabrielfvale/sigaapi).
+To actually get data from SIGAA we need a scraper, this work is done through this [ API ](https://github.com/gabrielfvale/sigaapi).
 You can download it and run locally, if you want.
 I choose to run it inside a Docker container.